lycheeverse/lycheeverse.github.io/src/content/docs/recipes/pretty-urls.md

 ---
 title: Pretty URLs
 description: >
-  A pretty URL omits certain parts of the link to make it shorter and more memorable, for instance by leaving out the file extension or file name. lychee's "fallback extensions" and "index files" features help to check pretty URLs in local files.
+  A pretty URL leaves out certain parts of the link to make it shorter and more memorable.
+Currently, lychee understands two kinds of pretty URLs: links to files which omit the file extension, and links to directories which omit the "/index.html" filename.
 ---

 In the modern web, URLs are often made "pretty" in a number of ways.
 This makes